Drug and Narcotics Offenses

 Can you get Drug Court on your case?

 There are certain requirements to be eligible for Drug Court.
 Even if you meet the statutory eligibility requirements, you still may not be offered Drug Court.
-An experience drug lawyer will help you make the determination of whether Drug Court is right for you and if it is the right choice for you, help get you accepted into the program.
+An experienced drug lawyer will help you make the determination of whether Drug Court is right for you, and if it is the right choice for you, help get you accepted into the program.
 Read more about Drug Court.